 Primary grinding will be wet, that is with water addition to the ore.
 Oversize pebbles extracted from the SAG Mill will be removed by screen, crushed and then returned into the SAG Mill feed.
-Undersize from the SAG mill discharge screens will be transferred to either one or two ball mills for secondary grinding.
-Each ball mill will operate in closed circuit with a bank of cyclone sizing devices.
+Undersize from the SAG mill discharge screens will be transferred to a ball mill for secondary grinding.
+The ball mill will operate in closed circuit with a bank of cyclone sizing devices.

-The ground slurry from the secondary grinding circuit (cyclone overflow) will be passed through two parallel rougher/scavenger flotation circuits each consisting of 5 x 100 m3 capacity flotation cells.
+The ground slurry from the secondary grinding circuit (cyclone overflow) will be passed through a rougher/scavenger flotation circuit consisting of 5 x 200 m3 capacity flotation cells.
 The copper/gold concentrate from all of the rougher scavenger flotation cells will be combined and directed to the regrind circuit.
-The tailings from the rougher scavenger cells will be directed through two additional 100 m3 parallel flotation cells designed to de-sulphurize the final mill tailings on as needed basis.
+The tailings from the rougher scavenger cells will be directed through an additional 200 m3 flotation cell designed to de-sulphurize the final mill tailings on as needed basis.
 The objective is to produce a de-pyritized final mill tailing to create Non-Acid Generating (NAG) tailings for use as dam construction material and for beaches along the upstream faces of each of the three tailings dams at final closure.

 The effectiveness of this process was ascertained through metallurgical testwork and geochemical characterization of these materials.
-The pyrite concentrate from these cells can either be directed to be combined with the rougher scavenger concentrate or separately directed to the tailings impoundment where it will be discharged sub-aqueously within the impoundment.
+The pyrite concentrate from these cells can either be directed to combined with the rougher scavenger concentrate or separately directed to the tailings impoundment where it will be discharged sub-aqueously within the impoundment.
 In this way the PAG sulphide mineralized concentrate can be permanently stored in a fully saturated condition, while at the same time providing for NAG above water tailings beaches in front of the South Dam and the North Dam, which enhances their long-term stability and safety.

-The copper/gold concentrate from the rougher scavenger circuit will be reground in two parallel tower mills operating in closed circuit with a set of cyclones.
+The copper/gold concentrate from the rougher scavenger circuit will be reground in a ball mill acting in series with a tower mill operating in closed circuit with a set of cyclones.
 The objective is to liberate the copper mineralization to allow concentrate grades to be improved through the cleaner flotation circuit.

 The cyclone overflow from the regrind circuit will be pumped to two stages of cleaning using column flotation cells.
 The concentrates from both column flotation cells (Stage 1 and Stage 2 Cleaner Cells) will be combined and pumped to the concentrate thickener as the final copper/gold concentrate produced by the mill.
 The tailings from the Stage 1 column cleaner cell will be directed to the Stage 2 column cleaner cell.
-The tailings from the Stage 2 column cleaner cell will be directed to the cleaner scavenger flotation circuit consisting of 6 x 50 m3 flotation cells.
+The tailings from the Stage 2 column cleaner cell will be directed to the cleaner scavenger flotation circuit consisting of 5 x 50 m3 flotation cells.
 The concentrate from the cleaner scavenger circuit will be sent back to the concentrate regrind circuit for additional liberation.
 The tailings from the cleaner scavenger circuit will be directed to the final mill tailings pump box where it will be combined with the rougher scavenger tailings and sent to the tailings impoundment.